LieBtrau/chickenguard-2019-upgrade/docs/PRD.md

 ### LED functionality
 1. Blink RED when power is low and battery needs to be replaced.
-2. Blink GREEN when door is moving.
+2. Optional : Blink GREEN when door is moving.

 ### Normal operation
 Door opens/closes in three modes: